comodit/synapse-agent/README.md

 }
 ```

-Of course, you can use the synapse-client to make it easy:
+Of course, you can use the client to make it easy or use external tool like http://comodit.com:

 ```bash
 synapse-client packages install htop